neecao/SQL_projets_practices/SQL_8weeksqlchallenge/Dannys_diner.md

                        ON sales.product_id = menu.product_id) sub
       GROUP  BY sub.customer_id

--- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, --not just sushi - how many points do customer A and B have at the end of January?
+### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
       WITH tbl
            AS (SELECT s.customer_id,
                       order_date,